Subscribe to Blog via Email

 If you remain in complete remission for 5 years* or more, some doctors may discharge you saying you are “cured” but I suspect they mean ‘unlikely to return’ as cancers that return, most do so within the first 5 years after treatment.
 In scenarios where there is a higher chance of recurrence, your doctor may monitor you for many years and do tests to look for signs of cancer’s return.
 Hopefully, in that time, they will also look for signs of late side effects from the cancer treatments you received (an area that perhaps needs more attention?).
 Another synonym is “cancer free” but that needs added context.

 *Interest point.
 Some cancer types have smaller or larger remission checkpoints due to known behaviors.
 I have heard some NET specialists talking about 10 years and even beyond that with longer surveillance intervals in some cases (e.g. my CT scan has recently been extended from 6 months to 12 months due to ‘stable disease’ as one example, diagnosed Stage IV small intestine NET 2010 but with ‘evidence of remnant disease’).

-I mentioned a lot of terms above, but doctors very often use these terms interchangeably.
-Consequently, it’s important to ask your oncologist or specialist specifically what they mean.
+But whatever is said to a patient, these words are really important, as is the context in which they are said.
+Consequently, it’s important to ask the oncologist or specialist specifically what they mean.
 Because one doctor may use any of them one way, and another doctor might use them in another context.

 I personally think for those with more advanced Neuroendocrine Cancers (i.e. higher stages), as long as you continue to get surveillance, access to therapy (without insurance-based constraints where this is applicable), these terms then become less significant.